techjb/Vector-Tiles-Google-Maps/README.md

 Vector Tiles Google Maps is a JavaScript library to render vector tiles in Google Maps.

-The library provides funcionality to enable cache, filter features, apply styles, select features with onclick event, and show or hide layers.
+The library provides funcionality to enable cache, filter features, apply styles, onclick event, mouse hover, and show/hide layers.

 Further work would be to load [Mapxbox GL Styles](https://docs.mapbox.com/mapbox-gl-js/style-spec/) in Google Maps.